Regular Faculty Member

 Dr. Gary Kuchar specializes in English Renaissance literature.

 His primary research area is seventeenth-century religious poetry and prose.
-He is particularly interested in the relations among literature, theology, and devotion in the post-Reformation period.
+He is particularly interested in the relations among literature, religion, and society in post-reformation England.

 Secondary areas of research include intellectual history; Shakespeare and religion; literary/critical theory, especially psychoanalysis; phenomenology; and hermeneutics.

 Professor Kuchar was a keynote lecturer at the Pacific Northwest Renaissance Society (Spokane, 2011) and a plenary speaker at the Shakespeare Association of America (Washington D.C., 2009).
 He has also given invited lectures at the Canada Milton Seminar (Toronto, 2014), The Clark Library (Los Angeles, 2007) and The Canadian Mennonite University (Winnipeg, 2012).
 He has contributed to the Broadview Anthology of British Literature 2nd ed.
 (2010) and the Blackwell Encyclopedia of Renaissance Literature (2012).

 Dr. Kuchar is currently writing a book that is tentatively titled George Herbert and The Mystery of The Word: Poetry, Prayer, and Discovery in Seventeenth-Century England